Newark Quality Roofing

 • Transparent, written estimates for every roof leak repair project — no hidden fees and no pressure to commit.

-Why does my Tudor home in Montclair leak in a different room from where the stain appears?
+Why does my Montclair Tudor leak in a different room from where the stain appears?

-Tudor Revival construction conceals timber framing members within stucco wall panels, and these timbers create channels that redirect water far from its entry point.
-Water enters at a roof-to-wall junction, follows a timber member laterally or downward through the wall cavity, and emerges as damage on a lower floor or in an adjacent room.
-Resolving the leak requires tracing the water path from the damage point back to the actual roof penetration -- a diagnostic process that may involve opening wall sections to follow the moisture trail.
+Tudor construction conceals timber framing within stucco wall panels, and those members create channels that redirect water far from its entry point, so a roof-to-wall leak emerges as damage on a lower floor or in an adjacent room.
+Resolving it requires tracing the water path from the damage point back to the actual roof penetration, because the entry point sits feet away from the visible drip, per Integrity Home Exteriors repair-process guidance.

 How much does roof leak repair cost in Montclair, NJ?